NerdQuad/NerdQuad/README.md

 ## Hey, I'm Quadri 👋👩‍💻👨‍💻
 I'm a software engineer who is passionate about building scabable products, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include Django, JavaScript, HTML & CSS and SQL.
+Some technologies I enjoy working with include Django(Python), JavaScript, HTML & CSS and SQL.

 <!--
 **NerdQuad/NerdQuad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.